supersabbath/online-shop/README.md

 # Description

 This is implementation of an online shop prototype using React.
-Back end is not provided.
 Other technologies used in the project include: Redux, React router, and React Material UI library.